piexchange/aia-engine-sdk-examples/java-examples/README.md

     }
     ```

-## How to incrementally adding new data to the existing dataset
+## How to add new data to the existing dataset
+*Note: This will trigger the training process if this dataset is used to train the model with 'Continuous Learning' enabled.*

 ```Java
 Dataset dataset = new Dataset(client, "<dataset_id>");
 dataset.appendData("data/breast_cancer_augumented_data.csv");
 ```

-## How to run predictions
+## How to run prediction

 ```Java
 Model model = new Model(client, "<model_id>");